kentyucra/data_engineering_course_lab1/README.md

 etl/README.md
 ```

-## 6. Query the Data with DuckDB
+## 6. Run the Jupyter Dashboard

-MinIO stores files, but it does not run SQL queries.
-DuckDB is the local SQL query engine that reads the Parquet files from MinIO.
+The dashboard uses the DuckDB Python library to query Parquet files from MinIO, then builds charts with Pandas, Seaborn, Matplotlib, and ipywidgets.

+You do not need to install DuckDB directly on your machine.
+It runs inside the Jupyter Docker container.

 A useful mental model: